 If you've just discovered D/s and you're rather excited about it you're probably eager to share this shiny, new thing with your partner.
 That's cool.
 But there's a way to do it and a way to do it and make a muck out of things.

 When introducing a vanilla partner to kink you'll want to take things slow.
 Making the kink fun can be helpful too because who doesn't like to do things that are fun?.
 Perhaps you could make a bet over the outcome of something- "Hey, If the Bears win the Super Bowl I want to play Master of the Universe and his happy slave girl for an evening."
 Then after a few days pass you could tell your partner, "You know, I really enjoyed our play the other night.
 What did you think about it?"
+You've then let him know that you liked what you guys did and you're opening up the lines of communication.

 If you get lucky you'll discover that your partner will be your perfect partner in D/s...
 But how long it takes for him to get there, and how far he's willing to go is up to him.